Research experience powers relationships with historically Black colleges and universities

 “Even though the [Socha’s] lab was more of an animal-based lab, having that experience showed me that bioengineering was the discipline I was interested in,” said Ira Moore, who graduated from Morehouse College in 2021 and is currently studying nano engineering at North Carolina Agricultural and Technical State University.
 “After that, it was more about finding those other experiences and trying other labs.
 [From there], I ended up falling into biomaterials and polymer behaviors.”

-The Department of Biomedical Engineering and Mechanics and a summer research program led by David Schmale and Shane Ross have each previously provided additional funding.
+The Department of Biomedical Engineering and Mechanics, a summer research program led by David Schmale and Shane Ross, and the National Science Foundation provided additional funding.

 The program began after Socha attended Virginia Tech’s second annual HBCU/MSI Research Summit in 2017 where he was seated beside Willie Rockward, formerly the physics department chair at Morehouse College.